Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 H.M.
 Payson

 H.M.
-Payson is a fee-only firm serving individuals with and without a high net worth, retirement plans, investment companies, estates, trusts, foundations, charitable organizations and business entities.
-H.M. serves more than 3,000 clients.
+Payson is a fee-only firm that ranks No. 1 on our list of the top financial advisors in Portland, Maine.
+H.M Payson serves individuals with and without a high net worth, as well as retirement plans, investment companies, estates, trusts, foundations, charitable organizations and business entities.
+H.M. serves more than 4,000 individual and institutional clients.

-Collectively, the firm’s staff qualifications feature the certified financial planner (CFP), chartered financial analyst (CFA), certified trust and financial advisor (CTFA), chartered alternative investment analyst (CAIA) and chartered SRI counselor (CSRIC) designations.
+The team at H.M Payson includes advisors with the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified trust and financial advisor (CTFA), chartered alternative investment analyst (CAIA) and chartered SRI counselor (CSRIC) designations.

 H.M.
 Payson Background

 H.M.
-Payson was founded in 1854 by Henry Martyn Payson, making it the oldest firm on this list.
+Payson was founded in 1854 by Henry Martyn Payson, making it the oldest firm on this list by far.
 The firm is owned by eight employees who are managing directors.
 Financial planning, portfolio management, pension consulting, publication of periodicals and newsletters and educational seminars are among H.M.’s key advisory services.

 H.M.
 Payson Investment Strategy